Skip to content

 $EDITOR $(brew --prefix)/etc/shed/server.yaml

-Uncomment the credentials section to mount tool configs into VMs, and the extensions section if you installed shed-host-agent.
+Uncomment the mounts section to mount tool configs into VMs, and the extensions section if you installed shed-host-agent.
+(The older credentials key still works as a fallback when mounts is absent, but mounts is preferred.)

 3. Start services